 Radios I Have Known

-NAD 4300 AM/FM tuner
+NAD 4300 AM/FM component tuner

-The NAD 4300 AM/FM tuner was part of NAD's top-end Monitor Series line in the late 1980s and early 1990s.
+The tuner was part of NAD's top-end Monitor Series line in the late 1980s and early 1990s.
 I purchased my first 4300 in 1989, and still have it.

-Immediately notable is the fact that this is a digitally tuned tuner with a tuning knob!
-Each twist of the knob tunes the unit in 50 kHz increments.
+At the time, the NAD 4300 was unusual in being digitally tuned tuner with a tuning knob.
+Each movement of the knob tunes the unit in 50 kHz increments on FM; AM stations are tuned in 10 kHz steps.
 There is a small flywheel within the tuner to give the tuning knob the requisite heft that one expects from a tuner.
-The display is a five-digit display.
+(You can see it in the photo of the tuner's circuitry to the right.
+The flywheel is in the lower right corner of this view.)
+The display is a five-digit numeric display.
 A five-bar LED signal-strength display is immediately under the frequency readout.

-The tuner's performance specifications are ambitious, especially for sensitivity and selectivity.
+The NAD tuner's performance specifications are ambitious, especially for sensitivity and selectivity.
 While I've never had it measured, I believe the tuner promises what it delivers, based on my 20 years of experience with it.
 I bought a second 4300 on Audiogon a few years, and it has performed equally well.

 I have found three sets of performance specifications for this tuner!
 One set is found in sales brochures; the other two are in the service manual.
 One of those is for US models while the other is for non-US models.